Skip to content

 Utah's Red Canyon Bicycle Trail | Photo by TrailLink user acewickwire

 And that’s not even to mention the lovely pastoral scenes on Salt Lake City’s massive trail network or the mountainous railroad route that is preserved as a historic state park.
 Visitors could easily spend weeks, even months, checking out the Beehive State’s scenic trails.
-Here are 10 of our favorite routes for taking in Utah’s mighty landscapes.
+Here are 10 of our favorite trails in Utah.

 Moab Canyon Pathway